-Join Jim LaPier for an in-depth discussion in this video Modifying walls, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Modifying walls, part of Learning Vectorworks (2014).

 …In the previous video, we had selected a preset wall type, traced our walls, and…then had to change the height of the walls to match the layers.…However, we can also use the tool preferences in the wall tool found here…to change the insertion defaults.…I'll change the top bound to layer wall height and…the bottom bound to layer elevation.…Notice that by changing these defaults,…the wall style is now unstyled, since it's not at default style.…We're going to save the preferences as a wall style so…we can create this custom wall style just for us.…

 I'm going to enter in 0_ and hit OK.…By adding the 0_, we can ensure that our custom wall types, which we…will probably use most often, will remain at the top of our list for future use.…Let's go back to the bathroom wall that we had not joined previously.…I'll use the Wall Join tool, make sure I'm in the T Join mode, select my wall,…and then the wall I want to join at two.…Notice, we have corner mode and then crossing mode, as well, for…our Wall Join tool modes.…

 - Setting up your workspace

 - Modeling architecture

 - Creating viewports

 - Printing and sharing

 Skill Level Appropriate for all